Bernhard Adler

-Bernhard Vinzenz Adler (12 September 1753 – August 1810) was a Bohemian doctor and founder of the resort town of Franzensbad in West Bohemia, now known as the town of Františkovy Lázně.
+Bernhard Vinzenz Adler (12 September 1753 – August 1810) was a German-Czech physician.
+He is the founder of the spa town of Franzensbad in West Bohemia, now known as Františkovy Lázně.

 Life

 Adler was born at Eger, Habsburg monarchy (now Cheb, Czech Republic).
 As a graduate of the gymnasium, Adler studied medicine at the University of Vienna, funded by scholarships from the foundations of the city of Eger.
 In 1782, he earned his doctorate with his thesis De acidulis Egranus.
 In this chemico-medical treatise, he pointed out the healing power of the medicinal and gas springs rising at Schlada (now Slatina) near Eger in the regions swampy mineral-rich moorland, flowing through the meanders of the Schladabach.

 Foundings

 After a brief stint practicing as a physician in Vienna, Adler was appointed city physician (Stadtphysikus) in 1783, shortly afterwards Kreisphysikus and in 1793 well doctor.
-He is considered to be the founder of the spa town of Franzensbad, which developed with the support of Heinrich Franz von Rottenhan near the village of Schlada.
-The name Kaiser-Franzensdorf, named after the Austrian Emperor Franz II of Habsburg-Lorraine (1768-1835), was renamed Kaiser-Franzensbad in 1807, and was named after the end of the First World War and the Austro-Hungarian monarchy from 1918 onwards Franzensbad.
+He is considered to be the founder of the spa town of Franzensbad (Františkovy Lázně), which developed with the support of Heinrich Franz von Rottenhan near the village of Schlada.
+The name Kaiser-Franzensdorf, named after the Austrian Emperor Francis II of Habsburg-Lorraine (1768-1835), was renamed Kaiser-Franzensbad in 1807, and was named after the end of the First World War and the Austro-Hungarian monarchy from 1918 onwards Franzensbad.
 After the end of the Second World War in 1945, the town was renamed to its Czech version, Františkovy Lázně.

 In 1808, Adler had acquired the Gasquelle, from time immemorial called "the Polterer", the cold spring and the Louise source, along with the salt source in 1816 and the meadow source in 1820.
 He promoted the expansion of existing spa facilities and the accommodation for those seeking healing and promoted the transformation of the swampy moorland with paths and footbridges to well-known sources, from which water was drawn according to ancient law and brought to Eger.
 When Adler wanted to limit this right to collect water, in 1791 the Egerer Weibersturm ('Eger Women's Storm') occurred.
 The women who earned their livelihood by drawing, transporting and selling the water in Eger bitterly resisted his plans.
 They felt their water-carrying rights were threatened and obstructed his plans.
 The town council of Eger intervened and allowed the development to continue as a spa.

 The result was a sophisticated recreational area, with easy access from the city of Eger.
 Johann Wolfgang von Goethe was one of its most famous guests in its early days, whose visits to Franzensbad were extensively reported on in Johannes Urzidil's book Goethe in Bohemia (1932, revised 1962 and 1965), and Ludwig van Beethoven, accompanied by Antonia Brentano and her family.
 Numerous aristocrats, especially Russian aristocrats, were patients of Franzensbad's doctors Anton Alois Palliardi, Paul Cartellieri, Lorenz von Köstler, and Josef Cartellieri, which bolstered the reputation of Franzensbad as an exclusive resort.
 Its reputation began to fade after the end of the First World War.
 Adler died in 1810 as a Royal Imperial Councillor.